apocalyptech/minecraftxray/README.txt

 low.
 Otherwise it becomes quite difficult to tell where you're actually going.
 For less common resources (like pumpkins or clay), you'll want to have it set as high as possible, though.
 Note that this will never be able to highlight ores outside the set visibility range.
-This option does nothing if you've toggled ore highlighting off (which is useful to do sometimes, because even without the glow, X-Ray will render all instances of the resources you've selected).

 Lighting just determines the OpenGL "fog" value.
 This is useful to have a better sense of scale while moving around.
 You can toggle into